 - All instructors and supervisors at DFI are active in the MFT community and practicing clinicians, which means that 100% of the faculty are actively involved in offering the therapy services that they will be teaching and/or supervising.

 - DFI is an outcome/competency based program.
 Instructors and supervisors hold the responsibility of guiding students on their journey toward becoming effective and confident therapists.

-- DFI is the only Post-Degree Institute (PDI) accredited by COAMFTE (the accrediting division of the American Association for Marriage and Family Therapist) in the state of Colorado, and one of five accredited PDIs in the country.
+- DFI is the only Post-Degree Institute (PDI) accredited by COAMFTE (the accrediting division of the American Association for Marriage and Family Therapist) in the state of Colorado, and one of four accredited PDIs in the country.
 Graduates from the program will have many of the academic requirements needed to apply for a License in Marriage and Family Therapy (LMFT) in the state of Colorado*.

 - Additionally, the majority of supervisors at DFI also have an LCSW/LPC+LMFT so that supervision at DFI can count towards a LCSW, a LPC, or a LMFT once the student has earned their masters degree.

 *DORA is the licensing and regulatory body in the state of Colorado for mental health licensure and makes the final decisions related to education equivalency and approval for licensure.
 Therefore, DFI is not able to guarantee that graduates from the DFI program will ultimately be approved for licensure by DORA as the educational backgrounds of students vary, and licensure requirements are subject to change.
 Although DFI seeks to offer guidance and resources related to licensure, it is ultimately the responsibility of each student to navigate and pursue licensure.
 Click here to learn more about Certification and Licensure in the state of Colorado.

 Who Is a Candidate for DFI's MFT Program?